uwcartlab/webmapping/Chapter11/readme.md

 ### II.
 Dehighlighting

 The `dehighlight()` function is more challenging to implement than the `highlight()` function because the enumeration units and bars have different original border styles.
-One solution is to use the exact same style for both map and chart; this may not be possible depending on the type of linked visualization you choose to implement.
+One solution is to use the exact same style for both map and chart; this may not be possible depending on the type of linked visualization you chose to implement.
 Another choice is to hardcode each style as a global variable and create separate selections for map elements and chart elements to restyle each.

 The implementation shown here uses a third method: it takes advantage of the SVG [`<desc>`](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/desc) element, a simple element that only holds text content, remains invisible to the user, and can be appended to any other kind of SVG element.
 We can add a `<desc>` element containing a text description of the original style to each of our map's `<path>` elements and our chart's `<rect>` elements (Example 2.3).